 Statistics & Trends

 Burglary accounts for just under 20% of all property crimes, but the prevalence of burglary has been falling consistently over the past several years.
+That is due in part to the increasing popularity of home security systems.

 Today’s rates & recent trends